 There is a particular design challenge in taking a large gem yet creating an elegant and refined jewel.
 Structural aspects, scale and volume are important considerations.

-Andrew Geoghegan Paraiba Chapiteau ring is a fine example, but Josephine Bergsoe, Shimell and Madden, and Ronan Campbell show similar sensibilities and skills.
+Andrew Geoghegan's Paraiba Chapiteau ring is a fine example, but Josephine Bergsoe, Shimell and Madden, and Ronan Campbell show similar sensibilities and skills.
 Or look at Inga Reed and Nicole van der Wolf for spectacular gem-centered neckpieces.

 Spectacular Surfaces